 If you are building a new property, planning a dairy farm conversion, shifting a building and need it reconnected, demolishing a building, or upgrading your existing supply, you will need to make arrangements to connect to – or disconnect from – the PowerNet network.

 If you are moving into an existing property and want to get the power turned on, please contact an electricity retailer to arrange supply.
 Click here for a list of the electricity retailers connected to our networks.
-A PDF version of our Connections brochure can be found here (this is a guide, not the connections form, which is below).
+A PDF version of our Connections brochure can be found here (this is a guide, not the connections form.
+The link to the application form is below).

 Prior to connecting any property to our electricity network we must be satisfied that the connection can be made safely without adversely affecting the delivery of electricity to other customers connected to the network.
 PowerNet must ensure that sufficient capacity exists to accommodate the increased load of the new connection and that the electrical configuration is suitable.